How to Recycle Christmas Tree Lights This Holiday Season

 This holiday season, make the eco-friendly decision to recycle your old Christmas lights instead of putting them in the garbage.
 Residents can drop them off at our Burlingame EcoCenter while businesses can sign up for convenient building pickups.

-Creative Ways to Repurpose Your Christmas Tree Lights
+How to Repurpose Old or Working Christmas Tree Lights (Creative DIY Ideas)

 If your old Christmas lights are still functional but you’re looking for a change, consider repurposing them in creative ways.
 By transforming your old lights into DIY ornaments, festive wreaths and garlands, or bedroom and patio decor, you can give them a new life while reducing waste.